jasondixon5/Python_Notes/A_Notes.md

 ##CSV Files

 Review of steps to read CSV files:
 1. import csv
 2. open file, pass as variable
 3. create reader object with csv.reader (instead of read() or readlines() as you would a File object returned by open())
 4. access values in reader object
+5. take action (iterate, etc.)

-  * can pass values to list via list() method and store result in variable.
+Can pass values to list via list() method and store result in variable.
 This will result in a list of lists (a list containing sublist of the contents of each row)

-  * can access list of lists via variable[x][y] where x = row (index position of sublist) and y = col (index position of value in sublist)
+Can access list of lists via variable[x][y] where x = row (index position of sublist) and y = col (index position of value in sublist)
-5. take action (iterate, etc.)

 ```
 import csv